Dice

 Far as I know, yeah.

-other spellings: as far as I know, for as I know, for's I know, best I know, to my knowledge, and far’s I know
+variations: as far as I know, for as I know, for's I know, best I know, to my knowledge, far’s I know

 ★ "Far as I know" carries more certainty than "far as I can tell."
 It’s based on knowledge, not just observation - though it still leaves a little wiggle room. ★